 Ofgem is a name that pops up quite frequently when people talk about energy, especially in the news.
-We explain what Ofgem is, why it exists and how it helps the UK energy sector.
+But what exactly is it and what service does it provide?

 What is Ofgem?

-Ofgem stands for the Office of Gas and Electricity Markets.
-Its name was formed when the Office of Electricity Regulation (OFFER) merged with the Office of Gas Supply (OFGAS).
+The name ‘Ofgem’ was formed when the Office of Electricity Regulation (OFFER) merged with the Office of Gas Supply (OFGAS).
 Now, Ofgem supports the current Gas and Electricity Markets Authority (GEMA).

 Why was Ofgem formed?

 The energy market in the United Kingdom was liberalised and privatised by Margaret Thatcher back in the 1980s, which called for the various energy companies to be monitored by a regulator.
 This is when the first iterations of Ofgem came about.